Daeridanii1/successors-extras/README.md

 ## The Successors

-Welcome to the development repository for the Successors, a work-in-progress alien faction for the open-source space game [Endless Sky](https://www.github.com/endless-sky/endless-sky), currently in the plugin format but intended for the base game.
+Welcome to the development repository for the Successors, an alien faction for the open-source space game [Endless Sky](https://www.github.com/endless-sky/endless-sky).
+This repository is in the plugin format, but I intend to eventually pull request its contents for inclusion in the base game.

 The Successors currently occupy their own map region in the far galactic south-southwest.
-Several missions are implemented, along with a full roster of ships and outfits, some of which can be obtained through normal gameplay via a short introductory storyline.
+An introductory storyline is implemented, including at least four mainline missions and several side missions.
+Numerous ships and outfits are included, some of which are legitimately obtainable through progressing the main story.

 All-content plugin support for testing and development is provided by [Omnis](https://www.github.com/DarcyManoel/-Omnis).